-The 4FrontED Region experiences continued growth and strength in business due to these continuous economic drivers:
+The 4FrontED Binational Megaregion experiences continued growth and strength in business due to these continuous economic drivers:

 Mexico has abundant natural resources in gold, silver, copper, lead, zinc, natural gas, and petroleum.
 Historically, mining has played an important role in Arizona’s economy.
 Positioning Arizona in relationship to Mexico’s growing mining industry might offer manufacturing and supply chain opportunities.

-Expanding manufacturing in Sonora, Mexico offers a tremendous potential for a strong supplier attraction strategy.
+Expanding manufacturing in Sonora, Mexico, offers tremendous potential for a strong supplier attraction strategy.
 Arizona border communities have a long history with maquiladoras and as a result communities on both sides of the border share labor and support resources.
 Logistics, warehousing, and distribution businesses play important support roles.